Ads

 Potential Impact:

-• Robotics will drive innovation, enhance quality of life, and create new industries.
+• Robotics will drive innovation, enhance the quality of life, and create new industries.

 Conclusion